Section II, Governing Board

 A. In the case of Board vacancies, a majority of the remaining Board members shall appoint a new member, from the district where the vacancy occurs, to serve until the next scheduled Board election.

 The Governing Board shall be redistricted as required by Section 21-16-5.1 NMSA 1978.
-The official districting plan for Governing Board positions shall be Plan A-2 as adopted by the Governing Board on April 9, 2002, and placed on file in the President's Office.
+The official districting plan for Governing Board positions shall be Plan B-1 as adopted by the Governing Board in May 2012, and placed on file in the President's Office.

 The Governing Board shall organize itself at the regular April meeting following each regular Board election and shall elect its officers at that meeting.

 A. The officers of the Board shall be chair, vice chair and secretary.

 B. Standing committees of the Board shall include, but not be limited to, the Audit Committee, Capital Outlay Committee, Executive Committee, Finance Committee and Planning Committee.
 Committee members are appointed by the Chair of the Board.

 C. Ad hoc committees may be appointed for specific purposes as needed.

 D. Each committee, when constituted, shall have assigned a specific function included on the committee roster.
 No committee shall have the power to make any final commitments or decisions on actions or policies of the Board, except on matters in which powers to act have been specifically delegated to the committee by the Board.